byui-cse/cse251-course/week07/teach.md

 ### Requirements

 1. Make a copy of your assignment 2 program.
 Since you are working in a team, you can decide which assignment 2 program that you will use for the team activity.
 1. Convert the program to use a process pool and use apply_async() with a callback function to retrieve data from the Star Wars website.
+Each request for data must be a apply_async() call.
+1. You can continue to use the Request_Thread() class from assignment 02 that makes the call to the server.

 ## Sample Solution